Manishearth/manishearth.github.io/source/drafts/zero1.md

 Overall `Yoke` is a pretty powerful abstraction, useful for a host of situations involving zero-copy deserialization as well as other cases involving heavy borrowing.

 ### How it works

+{% discussion pion-plus %} Manish is about to say the word "covariant" so I'm going to get ahead of him and say: If you have trouble understanding this and the next section, don't worry!
+The internal workings of his crate rely on multiple niche concepts that most Rustaceans never need to care about, even those working on otherwise advanced code. {% enddiscussion %}

 `Yoke` works by relying on the concept of a _covariant lifetime_.
 The [`Yokeable`] trait looks like this: